6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

-Secondly, the measurement platforms in the summarized THz channel measurement campaigns are introduced.
+Second, the measurement platforms in the summarized THz channel measurement campaigns are introduced.
 Most measurement platforms widely used in THz channel measurement campaigns are frequency domain vector network analyzer (VNA)-based platform \cite{THz_VNA}.
 In the VNA-based platform, the Tx and Rx are directly connected to the VNA.
-The simple structure, the synchronized Tx and Rx, the large bandwidth, and the high dynamic range make this measurement platform occupy the mainstream.
-However, due to the high loss of the cable, the measurement distance is usually short but can be extended to 100 m by radio-over-fiber (RoF) \cite{THz_Ref_62}.
-To conduct long-distance channel measurements, correlation-based time-domain channel measurement platform is used, which operates with the strong autocorrelation of pseudo-random noise (PN) sequence.
+Owing to its simple structure, synchronized Tx and Rx, large bandwidth, and high dynamic range, this measurement platform is mainstream.
+However, due to the high loss of the cables, the measurement distance is usually short but can be extended to 100 m by radio-over-fiber (RoF) \cite{THz_Ref_62}.
+To conduct long-distance channel measurements, a correlation-based time-domain channel measurement platform is used, which operates with the strong autocorrelation of pseudo-random noise (PN) sequence.
 It has also been used in several THz channel measurements.
-Since Tx and Rx are independent of each other and do not require cable connections, the platform is preferable for measurements in outdoor environments \cite{THz_Ref_2}.
-In addition, THz time-domain spectroscopy system (THz-TDS)-based \cite{THz_TDS} channel measurement platforms are limited by the output power and are commonly used for measurements of reflection and diffraction properties of materials.
+Since the Tx and Rx are independent of each other and do not require cable connections, the platform is preferable for measurements in outdoor environments \cite{THz_Ref_2}.
+In addition, THz time-domain spectroscopy system (THz-TDS)-based \cite{THz_TDS} channel measurement platforms are limited by the output power and are commonly used for measuring the reflection and diffraction properties of materials.

-Thirdly, the scenarios of the channel campaigns are presented.
-THz band channel measurements focus on desktops, meeting rooms, offices, data centers, computer motherboards, and indoor factory scenarios in the indoor scenarios, and UMi, canyon, and street in the outdoor scenarios, covering vision scenarios, such as wireless local area networks (WLAN), wireless personal area networks (WPAN), data center networks (DCN), and intradevice communication (IDC) \cite{THz_scenario}.
-However, the wireless backhaul/fronthaul scenario has been poorly studied \cite{THz_backhaul}.
-Most of the channel measurement campaigns in these scenarios are in the 100-450 GHz frequency bands due to the limited hardware performance in the high-frequency bands.
-Furthermore, studies include the channel characteristics, which will be described in detail in the next subsection.
+Third, the scenarios of the channel campaigns are presented.
+THz band channel measurements focus on desktops, meeting rooms, offices, data centers, computer motherboards, and indoor factory scenarios in indoor scenarios, and UMi, canyons, and streets in outdoor scenarios, covering vision scenarios, such as wireless local area networks (WLANs), wireless personal area networks (WPANs), data center networks (DCNs), and intradevice communication (IDCs) \cite{THz_scenario}.
+However, wireless backhaul/fronthaul scenarios have been poorly studied \cite{THz_backhaul}.
+Most of the channel measurement campaigns in these scenarios are in the 100-450 GHz frequency band due to the limited hardware performance in the high-frequency bands.
+Furthermore, studies include channel characteristics, which will be described in detail in the next subsection.